 With all those disclaimers in mind …

-This is a program U.S. Soccer established to find the best of the best and herd them into clubs that meet the highest criteria for facilities and coaching.
+This is a program U.S. Soccer established to find the best of the best and herd them into clubs, including Major League Soccer clubs, that meet the highest criteria for facilities and coaching.
 These clubs played in their own league and only in their own league, with rare exceptions for prestigious tournaments.
-The boys DA debuted in 2007 and includes teams from nearly every Major League Soccer club (Toronto FC, obviously based in Canada, has a slightly different program) and several other pro clubs.
+The boys DA debuted in 2007.
 The girls DA debuted in 2017.

 The DA had a few controversial rules, including banning its players from high school play unless they had a waiver from a private school saying, “Look, USSF, we gave this kid preferential admission and/or a scholarship to play for our soccer team, so let him play.”
 (Well, technically, they said it wasn’t a “ban” — you just couldn’t play high school soccer while you’re playing for the DA.
 That’s a bit like saying you’re not “banned” from cheating on your biology midterm — you’ll just be kicked out of school.)

 For the most part, players in the DA had an inside track on pro and college opportunities.
 But competition was a little uneven.
 In the boys league, most MLS-affiliated academies were free, so they had a bit of a recruiting advantage.
-The girls league didn’t manage to capture many of the country’s top clubs, and the ranks were filled with some clubs that couldn’t keep up.
-Other academy clubs’ parents paid an awful lot of money to travel and get beaten by MLS academies or other big clubs, but they could honestly claim the experience is “elite,” whether they were doing so because they wanted their kids to have soccer opportunities or whether they just wanted neighborhood bragging rights.
+The girls league, which was playing catch-up with the better-established ECNL, didn’t manage to capture many of the country’s top clubs, and the ranks were filled with some clubs that couldn’t keep up.
+Other academy clubs’ parents paid an awful lot of money to travel and get beaten by MLS academies or other big clubs, but they could honestly claim the experience was “elite,” whether they were doing so because they wanted their kids to have soccer opportunities or whether they just wanted neighborhood bragging rights.

 NATIONAL LEAGUES NOW

-MLS Academy: The Development Academy disbanded in 2020.
-Major League Soccer immediately formed its own academy league, including its own clubs but also dozens more for a total of 95 at the outset.
+MLS Next: When the DA disbanded.
+Major League Soccer immediately formed its own academy league, including its own clubs but also dozens more.
 This is for boys only.

 Girls Academy (GA) league: Many former DA clubs are putting their girls teams in this new league.